 Raki has a long and storied history in Crete, and it has become a symbol of the island’s culture and traditions.
 The production and consumption of raki is closely associated with the island’s rich agricultural and winemaking traditions.
-Grapes, figs, oranges, and mulberries are all grown on the island and used to make raki.
+Grapes are grown on the island and used to make raki.
 The production and consumption of raki has been a part of Crete’s cultural and social life for centuries and is deeply embedded in the island’s identity.

 In addition to being a symbol of Crete’s culture, raki also has a religious significance.
 It is believed to be the drink of the gods and is often used in religious ceremonies.
 Raki is also seen as a symbol of hospitality and is often served to guests as a sign of welcome and respect.